jdpark7/uni-chatbot/university-data/curriculum.md

 CALIFORNIA COLLEGES GUIDANCE INITIATIVE

-Parents/Guardians and students will have direct access to online tools and resources to help them prepare their child(ren)°Øs path to college and post-secondary career options.
+Parents/Guardians and students will have direct access to online tools and resources to help them prepare their child(ren)‚Äôs path to college and post-secondary career options.
 The California College Guidance Initiative (CCGI) works to ensure that all 6th-12th grade students in California have access to a systematic baseline of guidance and support as they plan, prepare, and pay for post-secondary education and training.
 Individual student data from California Longitudinal Pupil Achievement Data System (CALPADS) is linked with the California College Guidance Initiative (CCGI).
 CCGI manages www.CaliforniaColleges.edu, which is the one stop resource for students to prepare for life after high school.
 It also helps with scholarships and financial support through programs like the Student Aid Commission [EC 60900.5; FERPA].
 OCSA is in the process of building a comprehensive partnership with CCGI and will roll out full implementation during the 2025-26 school year.

 ADMISSION TO THE UNIVERSITY OF CALIFORNIA .AS A FRESHMAN